neowu/core-fe-project/README.md

 - To install the dependencies, run `pnpm install`
 - To run the build script, run `pnpm build`
-- To publish to npm, run `pnpm publish`, which runs `pnpm publish` automatically before publish
+- To publish to npm, run `pnpm publish`, which runs `pnpm build` automatically before publish

 ## Basic Features